Operation Spectrum: Views of the Marxist conspiracy

 The existence of the conspiracy is contentious among many political commentators, academics and members of Singapore's ruling elite.

 British historian Mary Turnbull wrote that "the alleged Marxist conspiracy and the Liberation Theology menace turned out to be myths."
 Michael D. Barr, a historian at Flinders University, called the conspiracy a "fanciful narrative".

 Goh Chok Tong revealed in his interviews for Men in White: The Untold Stories of the PAP that former Minister for National Development S. Dhanabalan left the Cabinet in 1992 because he was not comfortable with the way the government had dealt with the 1987 Marxist conspiracy.
 Goh said, "At that time, given the information, he was not fully comfortable with the action we took... he felt uncomfortable and thought there could be more of such episodes in future.
 So he thought since he was uncomfortable, he'd better leave the Cabinet.
 I respected him for his view."

 Law lecturer Walter Woon, who would later assume the post of Attorney-General, said in a 1991 interview with The Straits Times that "As far as I am concerned, the government's case is still not proven.
 I would not say those fellows were Red, not from the stuff they presented.
 I think a lot of people have this scepticism."

 There is evidence that Prime Minister Lee Kuan Yew himself did not believe that those arrested were part of any Marxist conspiracy.
 According to notes taken by the Internal Security Department at a private meeting in the Istana on 2 June 1987 at 1500 hours between Lee and Catholic church leaders, Lee said that he was "not interested in Vincent Cheng and his group", that he "did not believe Tan Wah Piow was in control," and that he regarded the detainees as nothing more than "do-gooders, who wanted to help the poor and dispossessed".
 According to Catholic priest Joachim Kang, who was present at the same meeting, Lee also dismissed Vincent Cheng and the others as "stupid novices" and called Tan Wah Piow a "simpleton".

-30th anniversary silent protest, 2017
+30th anniversary

+In May 2017, the ex-detainees launched a book, 1987: Singapore's Marxist conspiracies 30 years on, to mark the 30th anniversary of Operation Spectrum and called for the abolition of the ISA.

-On 3 June 2017, 8 blindfolded protesters led by Jolovan Wham entered an MRT train holding up a book titled 1987: Singapore's Marxist conspiracies 30 years on as part of a silent protest against Operation Spectrum.
-During the protest, Wham also pasted two sheets of A4 paper on an MRT train panel, for which he was charged on the count of vandalism in addition to charges for organising public assemblies without a permit.
+On 3 June, eight blindfolded protesters led by Jolovan Wham entered an MRT train holding up the published book as part of a silent protest against Operation Spectrum.
+During the protest, Wham also pasted two sheets of A4 paper on an MRT train panel, for which he was charged with vandalism in addition to organising public assemblies without a permit.
 He was fined.